 But split-testing isn’t just about trying a new headline, it’s about picturing who you’re writing to, and then adjusting the headline accordingly.

-PS.
-This is a long-winded way of saying that before you do the kind of random split-testing most people do, think about who you’re doing it for (the why is always the same – get more conversions, it’s the who that changes).
+Before you do the kind of random split-testing most people do, think about who you’re doing it for (the why is always the same – get more conversions, it’s the who that changes).